Learn languages naturally with fresh, real content!

 Explore By Region

-flag A new study links the MIND diet—rich in vegetables, berries, nuts, fish, olive oil, and poultry—to slower brain ageing. flag Among 1,647 adults aged 60, those closely following the diet showed significantly less grey matter loss and ventricular enlargement over 12 years. flag Each three-point increase in adherence correlated with a 20% reduction in brain ageing, equivalent to a two-and-a-half-year delay, plus 8% less tissue loss. flag Benefits were stronger in older adults, those who were active, and those with healthy weights. flag Researchers caution the study is observational and cannot prove cause and effect, but support the role of diet, physical activity, and other healthy habits in reducing dementia risk.
+A new study links the MIND diet—rich in vegetables, berries, nuts, fish, olive oil, and poultry—to slower brain aging.
+Among 1,647 adults aged 60, those closely following the diet showed significantly less grey matter loss and ventricular enlargement over 12 years.
+Each three-point increase in adherence correlated with a 20% reduction in brain aging, equivalent to a two-and-a-half-year delay, plus 8% less tissue loss.
+Benefits were stronger in older adults, those who were active, and those with healthy weights.
+Researchers caution the study is observational and cannot prove cause and effect but supports the role of diet, physical activity, and other healthy habits in reducing dementia risk.